Sustainable Finance Disclosure Regulation

 Other indicators for principal adverse impact

-Description of policies to identify and prioritise principal adverse sustainability impacts
+Description of policies to identify and prioritise principal adverse impacts on sustainability factors

 Sustainability metrics are integrated into due diligence processes, and evaluation criteria include alignment with the Firm governance and ethics standards, presence of certifications, and opportunity for increased efficiency in the future.
 Internal due diligence policies, procedures, and checklists are defined for specific asset classes and investment vehicles.
 ESG risks and opportunities are captured in the initial investment underwriting process, the Investment Committee presentation, and during the due diligence period.